rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
-Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding.</dd>
+SAME_UPPER or SAME_LOWER indicates pading the input so that the ouput size matches the input.
+If an odd number, extra padding is added at the end for SAME_UPPER, and at the begining for SAME_LOWER.
+VALID indicates no padding.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
-<dd>dilation value along each axis of the filter.</dd>
+<dd>The dilation value along each axis of the filter.</dd>
 <dt><tt>group</tt> : int</dt>
-<dd>number of groups input channels and output channels are divided into</dd>
+<dd>The number of groups input channels and output channels are divided into</dd>
 <dt><tt>kernel_shape</tt> : list of ints</dt>
 <dd>The shape of the convolution kernel.</dd>
 <dt><tt>output_shape</tt> : list of ints</dt>
 <dd>The shape of the output.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
-<dd>Padding for lower and upper side along each axis, it can take any value greater than or equal to 0.
-The value represent the number of pixels added to the lower and upper part of the corresponding axis.
-So `pads` will have two values per axis, first value corresponding to the number of pixels added to the begining of the axis and the second value corresponding to the number of pixels add at the end of the axis.
+<dd>Padding for the lower and upper side along each axis.
+It can take any value greater than or equal to 0.
+The value represents the number of pixels added to the lower and upper part of the corresponding axis.
+So, `pads` will have two values per axis – the first value corresponding to the number of pixels added to the begining of the axis, and the second value corresponding to the number of pixels added at the end of the axis.
 This attribute cannot be used simultaneously with auto_pad attribute.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
 <dd>stride along each axis.</dd>
 </dl>